VaradScript/Javis-assist/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code is used
+- Hat tip to anyone whose code is used.
 - Inspiration
 ***
 ***